Skip to Main Content

 • Your research visibility: depending on the time frame that you have chosen.

 • Cost: Are there APCs?
-Is it covered by Clemson Libraries?
+Can Clemson Libraries support your article's APC?

-• Licensing: How can others reuse your scholarly work?
+• License: How can others reuse your scholarly work?
 Check here to identify different types of OA publishing licensing.

 • Your funder: If you have a grant, does it require/approve of OA publishing?